A Story in My Story

 [Verse 1]

-She can't hear you no more
+Don't call pretty Peggy she can't hear you no more

-Don't leave no message
+Don't leave no message around her back door

 They say the old laughing lady been here before

-She don't keep time, she don't count score
+She don't keep time, she don't count score.

 [Verse 2]